yangguo1993/cs148/README.md

-<p>Sample files for CS 148 class.
+<p>Sample (change )files for CS 148 class.
 Be sure to check with your professor if you have problems</p>
 <p>This is for an initial database setup.</p>

 <p>Generally you don't show all your tables to users so this is just so you can see it working.
 It is recommended that you put an .htaccess file in the table folder to restrict the code to only you and your course instructor:</p>